 And more affordable shipping makes potential buyers even more likely to hit that “add to cart” button.

-Luckily, Section 321 makes it easier for packages!
-Since there’s less customs paperwork required if your shipment is under $800, it’ll get to customers faster.
+Luckily, Section 321 makes it easier for packages to cross the boarder quicker.
+Since there’s less customs paperwork required for shipments under $800, the order is more likely to arrive faster.
 Who doesn’t love a quick delivery?

 Unfortunately, Section 321 isn’t a rule that blindly covers everything – just like everything else in life, there are some exceptions.

 Here are the restrictions you want to make sure you’re aware of.

 1. Non-compliant goods

 This shouldn’t come as a surprise to most seasoned brands who ship internationally.
 Every country has different rules on what goods are (and are not) allowed to be shipped within their borders.